carsoncarmody/ITSC-1212/README.md

 # ITSC-1212
-Practice problems that I encounter, and my solutions.
+Practice problems that I encounter (and my solutions) in my first intro course to computer science.
+Python.